Section: 510-1 Section V.A

 (4) At least three weeks prior to the desired date for the Event, complete and submit the TAP online at http://tap.ucsd.edu.
 The Event proposal will be reviewed by the Center for Student Involvement and may also be reviewed by the local facility manager, UC San Diego Police Department, and others as needed to assess security and logistical requirements.

 (5) Discuss Event details with the assigned Center for Student Involvement Student Organizations Advisor at least three weeks prior to the Major Event.

 3.1.3 The Center for Student Involvement will typically complete final review of Event proposals one week prior to the desired date of the Event, assuming all information from the Event Sponsors has been timely submitted.
 The Center for Student Involvement Student Organizations Advisor may request additional information about the Event and discuss logistical expectations with Event Sponsors.
-If necessary in the judgment of the Center for Student Involvement, the University may require Event Sponsors to attend an event coordination meeting to discuss planning, logistics, or security.
+The Center for Student Involvement may require Event Sponsors to attend an event coordination meeting to discuss planning, logistics, or security.
 The Center for Student Involvement may require additional meetings to ensure that all requirements agreed to at the event coordination meeting have been carried out.
 Event Sponsors must attend all required meetings.

 3.2.
 Non-University Sponsors Other than Students and Registered Student Organizations

 3.2.1 The following procedures must be followed for Non-University Sponsors other than students or student organizations for Major Events.